KMZT (AM): Station history

-On November 27, 2007, KGIL started simulcasting on XESURF (540 AM), which flipped from classic country music.
+On November 27, 2007, KGIL started simulcasting on XESURF (540 AM) (the former XETIN), which flipped from classic country music.

 Owner Saul Levine decided to return KGIL to a music format after the debut of a similar talk radio format on KFWB, which took place in September 2009.
-On August 27, 2009, the station switched to a mix of oldies and adult standards as "Retro 1260."
+On August 27, 2009, the station switched to a mix of oldies and adult standards as "Retro 1260".
 Mornings had John Regan, middays had Gary Hollis, afternoons had Kimber Murphy, followed by Chuck Southcott, who had worked at KGIL from 1962 to 1975.
 "Retro 1260" emphasized vocals and played Elvis Presley, Sam Cooke, The Beatles, and The Beach Boys, as well as Frank Sinatra, Ella Fitzgerald, Steve Tyrell, and Michael Feinstein.
+In addition to music, KGIL was the Los Angeles-area affiliate for California Golden Bears football and aired games of the Los Angeles Clippers and Los Angeles Kings that conflicted with other events on their normal flagship stations.

 On March 28, 2011, the Los Angeles Times reported that the station would begin airing classical music on April 4.
 The final song on "Retro 1260" was "How Sweet It Is (To Be Loved by You)" by Keely Smith at 11:58 p.m. on April 3, 2011.
-"Retro 1260" would soon be relaunched as an internet stream at Retro105.com and on airing on KKGO's HD3 subchannel.
+"Retro 1260" would soon be relaunched as an internet stream at Retro105.com and on KKGO's HD3 subchannel.
+KMZT's classical music format was also heard on a sister station in Big Sur, California, KMZT-FM 95.9.

-In addition to music, KGIL was the Los Angeles-area affiliate for California Golden Bears football and had aired games of the Los Angeles Clippers and Los Angeles Kings in the past to resolve time conflicts with other stations.

-KMZT aired a classical music radio format that was also heard on sister station KMZT-FM (95.9 MHz) in Big Sur, California.

-On August 19, 2016, KMZT switched to an adult standards format and rebranded as "Unforgettable 1260," duplicating the format and branding of sister station KNRY (1240 AM) in Monterey.
-On September 7, 2016, KMZT changed call letters to KBOQ.
-Those call letters previously belonged to a classic hits station owned by Saul Levine in Monterey.
-That station is now KDFG, and is owned by USC.
+On August 19, 2016, KMZT switched to an adult standards format and rebranded as "Unforgettable 1260", duplicating the format and branding of sister station KNRY (1240 AM) in Monterey.
+On September 7, 2016, KMZT changed its call sign to KBOQ.
+This call sign previously belonged to a classic hits station owned by Saul Levine in Monterey, which had become KDFG after he sold it to the University of Southern California.

-On March 17, 2017, the station flipped to oldies as "LA Oldies K-SURF."
-On March 20, 2017, KBOQ changed their call letters to KSUR.
+On March 17, 2017, KBOQ flipped to oldies as "LA Oldies K-SURF".
+On March 20, 2017, the station changed its call sign to KSUR.

 In July 2020, the "K-Mozart" classical music format returned on KKGO-HD4.
 On November 21, 2020, KSUR and KKGO-HD2 switched to full-time Christmas music.
 Subsequently, station management announced that it would return to a classical music format on December 1, with the oldies format remaining on KKGO-HD2.
 The station also changed back to its former KMZT call sign on December 1.